Grant of Probate

 The Executor or Administrator ( if there is no will ) makes the application for probate to the Probate Registry.
 We help clients across the Country apply for probate and we typically find that the most common questions asked when applying for probate are as follows :-

 Times vary depending upon the size of the estate and the assets to be collected.
 In a very straightforward case, we can obtain probate quickly, eg. within 3-5 weeks, however most estates take on average approximately 8-12 weeks

 How much does probate cost ?

 We operate a fixed fee policy for obtaining probate.
-In very straightforward cases our costs will be £500 plus vat and Court fees of £50.
+No Hourly rates or Percentages that most banks or Solicitors charge.
+In very straightforward cases our costs will be £500 plus vat and Court fees of £150.
 We calculate our fee based on the likely amount of work involved and the assets to be collected.
-Thus, the size of the estate is not always the most important factor
+Thus, the size of the estate is not always the most important factor.

 Why do I need probate when there is a will ?

-Whilst a will sets out the intentions of the testator, only once a will has gone to probate will it be recognised by the Probate Registry, enabling a Grant of probate to be issued.
+Whilst a will sets out the intentions of the testator, only once a will has gone to probate will it be recognised by the Probate Registry, This is known as `proving the will` enabling a Grant of probate to be issued.
 The purpose of probate is to recognise the Deceased's final will and testament.

 Need help with probate?